U.S. should clear way for tech companies to help Iranians: former crown prince

 Pahlavi has lived in exile for nearly four decades, since his father, the U.S.-backed shah, was overthrown in the 1979 Islamic Revolution.

-Although the opposition to Iran’s clerical government is atomized, with no clear recognized leader, some of the demonstrators have chanted slogans in favor of Pahlavi’s grandfather, Reza Shah, breaking a longstanding taboo.
+The opposition to Iran’s clerical government is atomized, with no clear recognized leader.
+But some demonstrators have in recent days chanted slogans in favor of Pahlavi’s grandfather, Reza Shah, breaking a longstanding taboo.

 Pahlavi said he wants to see Iranians “determine their own fate out of their own free will,” and praised U.S. President Donald Trump and members of his cabinet for speaking in support of Iranian protesters.